HarvardMapCollection/classes/gened1140/fall-2022/assignment/index.md

 Examples of **polygon** vector datasets could be ponds or bodies of water, or political or administrative units.
 Census data showing counties or census tracts would be polygon data.

 Here is an example of a polygon dataset showing towns in Massachusetts.
 If you opened the table view of this dataset, each row would represent one Massachusetts town.
 Each column would contain information about the town.
-In this case, the attribute include the name of the town, and population statistics from each census year.
+In this case, the attributes include the name of the town, and population statistics from each census year.

-Hover over the towns to display **attributes** (column information) for each feature (town/polygon).
+Hover over the towns to display **attributes** (column information) for each town/feature/polygon.

 <iframe title="Example of polygon data showing towns in Massachussetts you can hover over to expose the column information" src="https://harvardmapcollection.github.io/classes/gened1140/fall-2022/assignment/demo/polygon-data/" width="100%" height="500px"></iframe>